 Other activities within the park include horseback riding, photography, fishing, swimming, and boating.

-Dining options in the park include dining rooms, cafeterias and delis in most villages.
-Dining rooms are upscale restaurants that usually have breakfast, lunch and dinner available.
+Dining options in the park include dining rooms, cafeterias, and delis in most villages.
+Dining rooms are upscale restaurants in lodges that usually have breakfast, lunch and dinner available.
 Cafeterias are a more budget friendly option and usually have sandwiches, wraps, and soup.
 Delis offer snacks and sandwiches for a relatively cheap price.

 Another option that is growing in popularity is to bicycle through the park.
 You do need to plan ahead to make sure you'll have access to accommodation every night, but this can be a very rewarding way to experience the park.